conorpp/conorpp.github.com/_posts/2016-01-08-security-and-usage-of-braintree-a-paypal-backed-payment-gateway-api.md

 # The result

-Here my Braintree payment form.
+Here is my Braintree payment form.

 <iframe style="height: 22em; border: 1px solid #E6E6E6;" width="100%" src="{{site.braintree}}"></iframe>

-It's live and if you see check the page source, the payment info is indeed handled by a Braintree domain.
+It's live and if you check the page source, the payment info is indeed handled by a Braintree domain.
 Feel free to try it out: you will be charged $0.10 and I am happy to refund.

 As usual, you can see the source for my projects on Github.